ALL IDEAS

 • A health goal that kept surfacing as a footnote to work planning

-The structure hiding in your stream of consciousness
+The shape hiding in stream of consciousness

-2. You explore ideas — branching, comparing, weighing options
+2. Explore — branching, comparing, weighing

-3. You make decisions — "I think the move is to..."
+3. Decide — "I think the move is to..."

-4. You assign next steps — "So the game plan is..."
+4. Assign next steps — "So the game plan is..."

 Step 1: Pull your recent memos